Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

-The entire process is online and there are no high street shops – which means that peer to peer loans can offer lower interest as the lender passes on the savings to you.
+The entire process is online and there are no high street shops.
+This means that peer to peer loans can offer lower interest as the lender passes on the savings to you.

 The idea of borrowing from other individuals may seem a bit awkward, but actually they are usually a group of investors and their identity is kept completely anonymous.
 Peer to peer lenders offer an intelligent platform for borrowing and investing money.

 Yes, absolutely.
-Those with poor credit or fair credit are put into categories and the may be charged slightly higher rates of interest to mitigate the potential risks.
-The interest rates are only a little higher, of up to 34.9% - which is still significantly cheaper than most credit cards and short term loans.
+Those with poor credit or fair credit are put into categories, and while they may be charged slightly higher rates of interest to mitigate the potential risks, the interest rates are only a little higher, of up to 34.9%.
+This is still significantly cheaper than most credit cards and short term loans.

-The main benefit is for those with adverse credit histories, who are often turned down by mainstream lenders, but now are able to access funds through peer to peer investors looking to get a better return on their investment.
+The main benefit of peer to peer lending is for those with adverse credit histories, who are often turned down by mainstream lenders.
+With this type of loan, such people are able to access funds through peer to peer investors looking to get a better return on their investment.